Nickguitar/SyllogismGeneratorV2/README.md

 The argument is outputed as an array.

 **3**.
 There is another function, silogismo(modoFigura), that receives a mode and a figure of argument as input.
 E.g. "AII-1".
-This means that this argument has AII as it's mode and is in the first figure.
+This means that this argument has AII as its mode and is in the first figure.
 The function determines the figure of the argument and outputs the corresponding argument as a string (using one of the four previous functions).

 **4**.
-Finally, there is a loop that range over all the 64 possible modes of syllogism, and for each of them, there is another loop that generates the argument corresponding to each of the 4 figures of syllogism.
+Finally, there is a loop that ranges over all the 64 possible modes of syllogism, and for each of them there is another loop that generates the argument corresponding to each of the 4 figures of syllogism.
 This generates a table with 64x4=256 syllogisms.

 **5**.
-There are 5 functions, r1(), r2(), etc. that get the list of syllogisms (generated on step 4) and return the syllogisms that doesn't follow them.
+There are 5 functions, r1(), r2(), ... r5(), that get the list of syllogisms (generated at step 4) and return the syllogisms that doesn't follow them.

 #In a valid syllogism, the following hold:
 1. The middle term is distributed in at least one premise